Counties 1 Essex: League table

+Green background is the promotion place.
+Pink background is the relegation place.
+Updated: 9 January 2026 Source:

-Teams for 2022–23
+2022–23

+Participating clubs and locations

 This was the first season following the RFU Adult Competition Review.
-The league was substantially similar to London 3 Essex with the teams finishing 1st-10th returning.
+The league was substantially similar to London 3 Essex with the teams finishing 1st–10th returning.
 Kings Cross Steelers and Canvey Island, who finished 11th and 12th respectively, were placed in Counties 2 Essex.
-The line-up was supplemented by the addition of Wanstead and South Woodham Ferrers (who finished 12th in London 2 North East).
+The line-up was supplemented by the addition of Wanstead and South Woodham Ferrers (who finished 10th and 12th in London 2 North East respectively).